canonical/data-science-stack/docs/tutorial/getting-started.rst

 .. code-block:: none

-   [INFO] Executing create command
+   Executing create command
-   [INFO] Waiting for deployment my-tensorflow-notebook in namespace dss to be ready...
+   Waiting for deployment my-tensorflow-notebook in namespace dss to be ready...
-   [INFO] Deployment my-tensorflow-notebook in namespace dss is ready [INFO] Success: Notebook my-tensorflow-notebook created successfully.
+   Deployment my-tensorflow-notebook in namespace dss is ready
+   Success: Notebook my-tensorflow-notebook created successfully.
-   [INFO] Access the notebook at http://10.152.183.42:80.
+   Access the notebook at http://10.152.183.42:80.

 Once you know the URL, open a web browser and enter the URL into the address bar.
 This will direct you to the notebook UI where you can start working with your notebook.